NexPlayer/Android-SDK/getting-started.md

  - `MAX_BUFFER_DURATION`: If the duration of content available in the filling prefetch buffer is greater than this value, buffering will be paused until the buffer status meets the condition of MIN\_BUFFER\_DURATION again.
 The default value is 300 seconds.

 - **For HTTP Protocols** : For HTTP protocols, only properties defining buffering maximums, MAX\_BUFFER\_DURATION and MAX\_BUFFER\_RATE, are available.
 The properties work in the same way as for non-HTTP protocols.
 After being paused automatically, buffering will automatically resume after 10% of the buffer is exhausted.
-Note that when MAX\_BUFFER\_DURATION and MAX\_BUFFER\_RATE are both set, NexPlayer™ will apply the first maximum value that is met.
+Note that when MAX\_BUFFER\_DURATION and MAX\_BUFFER\_RATE are both set, NexPlayer will apply the first maximum value that is met.
 For example, if the percentage set by MAX\_BUFFER\_RATE is passed first, the prefetch buffering will automatically pause even if the buffer is less full than the duration value set for MAX\_BUFFER\_DURATION.

 ## Client Time Shift